 Note: Price includes shipping to the U.S. International customers will be charged an additional fee based on actual shipping costs.
 We will contact international customers before the book ships about additional charges.
-This book is expected to ship in summer 2017, barring production or transportation delays.

 By Donald C. Williams, Michele Pietryka-Pagán & Philippe LafargueAfter seven years of work by a worldwide team of translators, editors and designers – and an investments of hundreds of thousands of dollars – we are pleased to offer the deluxe version of “With All the Precision Possible: Roubo on Furniture.”